-5. If applicable, describe how the school will We host an in-school transition process for students in PreK going to
+5. If applicable, describe how the school

-support, coordinate, and integrate services kindergarten.
+will support, coordinate, and integrate

-with early childhood programs at the school
+services with early childhood programs at

-level, including strategies for assisting
+the school level, including strategies for

-preschool children in the transition from
+assisting preschool children in the

-early childhood education programs to local
+transition from early childhood education

-elementary school programs.
+programs to local elementary school

+programs.